freespirit/dotfiles/README.md

     ```
     alias glp='git log --pretty=format:"%C(yellow)%h%Creset - %C(white)%ad %C(blue)%an:%n    %s%n" --date=local'

-Most of the functionality is inspired by (or copied from) different sources but as time has passed none could be cited now.
+Most of the functionality is inspired by (or copied from) different sources a long time ago and as time has passed none could be cited now.